azmanramli/laravel-ldap/README.md

 copy .env.example .env
 ```

 4. Update the ```.env``` file accordingly.
-Consider which database you are using.
+Consider which database you are using and ldap connection given.

+5. Update the config/ldap.php 'connections' => using connection given.

-5. Run the following command in the Terminal.
+6. Run the following command in the Terminal.
 ```
 php artisan migrate
 ```